 The built-in numerical units enable these controllers to solve digital signal processing (DSP) tasks such as those found in measurement systems or motor controls.
 In many cases, this makes the use of special and expensive digital signal processors (DSP) unnecessary.
 Also simple AI (artificial intelligence) model can be processed.

 Operation can be realized via (capacitive) keys, rotary knobs, text display or a graphical user interface (GUI).
 A GUI enables touch-based device operation as known from smartphones.
 In addition, standard wireless or wired IIoT interfaces can be used.
-This allows remote control or software update of the device via Internet or locally via a tablet or a smartphone.
+This allows remote control or software update of the device via Internet or locally via a tablet or smartphone.

 We combine our standard design with your domain-specific functions to create an optimal and cost-conscious solution.
 You choose the required functions for your control from our construction kit and get a customized product from us, which you can produce yourself or which we produce for you with our partners.

 Since you get the sources and schematics of the whole project, there is no dependency, no vendor lock-in.

 - Appliance & device control